 Questions without notice – number of questions

 113A.
-Questions without notice shall not be concluded until all non-Executive Members rising have asked at least one question.
+Questions without notice shall not be concluded until all non-Executive Members seeking to speak have asked at least one question.

 (Adopted 15 September 1994)

 Supplementary questions

 113B.
 Immediately following the answer to a question, one supplementary question may be asked by the Member who asked the original question: provided that the supplementary question is relevant to the original question or arises out of the answer given, contains no preamble, introduces no new matter and is put in precise and direct terms.
 The Speaker may allow one further supplementary question from other non-Executive Members, provided that the questions are relevant to the original question or the answers given.
 (Inserted 6 March 2008.
 Amended 27 August 2009, 13 December 2016)